 However, on this first day, though a large number of Americans gathered outside Sweet’s home (estimates range from 25 up to 100), and much to the dismay of the waiting Negroes, no home invasion occurred — not even a hint of one.

-On the second day, again the heat index rose to over 100 degrees, and again, the ten Negro males (plus Sweet’s wife and child) waited in the small home .
-By evening time, and with no hint of a mob attack, the Negroes’ frayed nerves had made them impatient.
+On the second day, again the heat index rose to over 100 degrees as the ten Negro males (plus Sweet’s wife and child) spent the long day waiting in the small home.
+By evening time, and with no hint of a mob attack, the Negroes’ nerves had become frayed, which made them impatient.
 When a rock hit the house, this was provocation enough.
 They all stuck their guns out the window and simultaneously opened fire on the group of people outside the home.
 The result of the volley was one American dead and one seriously wounded.
 There were at least 9 police officers (all Americans) stationed outside Sweet’s home that evening.
-When the shots were fired the officers charged into Sweet’s home demanding to know why on earth the Negroes were firing their guns.
+When the shots were fired the officers charged into Sweet’s home and demanded to know why on earth the Negroes fired their guns.
 When the officer in charge found out that an innocent American had been slain, he ordered the arrest of all the Negroes (including Mrs. Sweet).

 Clarence Darrow (as planned) was summoned … and he accepted – being paid a mind-boggling fee at that time of $5000 dollars.
 In the end Darrow did his lob and secured a hung jury for all the Negroes (not a single one of the ten Negro males who participated in the “massacre” scheme was convicted of a crime in this case).
 The NAACP also (as planned) used this case to get nationwide publicity for its organization among the Negro people.